 1. MintMCP: Best for Enterprise AI Agent Governance

-MintMCP provides enterprise-grade MCP infrastructure designed specifically for security and compliance teams deploying AI agents at scale.
-As an official Cursor partner, MintMCP addresses the governance gap that prevents regulated industries from adopting AI agents safely.
+MintMCP provides enterprise MCP infrastructure designed for IT, security, and AI operations teams deploying AI agents at scale.
+As part of the Cursor Hooks Partners Program, MintMCP addresses the governance gap that prevents regulated industries from adopting AI agents safely.

 Key MintMCP Advantages

-- SOC 2 Type II attestation covering gateway infrastructure for enterprise security requirements
+- SOC 2 Type II audited security controls and compliance with HIPAA standards, with BAA availability for enterprise security review requirements

 Enterprise Security Features